 Causes of Strabismus

 Most childhood squint is caused by a failure of development of normal eye movement control, and the underlying problems are still not fully understood.
 Squint can also be caused by problems with the nerves controlling the muscles that move the eye (egoculomotor nerve paresis, Duane Retraction Syndrome), or by diseases that affect the extra-ocular muscles themselves (eg thyroid disease).
-Some kinds of strabismus can be treated with GLASSES, and some kinds do not require treatment, but most forms of strabismus will not improve without surgery.
-A majority of patients are able to be managed with a single operation, but some patients require more than one procedure.

 Assessment Before Surgery